JasmineAdams/File-Cabinet/MSA/README.md

 ## Compatability Survey Results

-* Matched responses by hamming distance in R
+* Responses matched by hamming distance in R